sashasec/wouldnt_it_be_nice.../README.md

 Wouldn't it be nice to be able to easily update watchlists on a memcached server in python?

 ## ip2location_lookup.py
-Wouldn't it be nice to perform a reliable whois lookup and get an estimated geolocation that is actually close to real assett location?
+Wouldn't it be nice to perform a reliable whois lookup and get a more accurate location estimate?

 ## email_to_json.py
-Wouldn't it be nice to have a python script be able to read emails from a certain abuse mailbox, convert to ***json***, and store in a newline separated file.
+Wouldn't it be nice to have a python script that is able to read emails from a certain email account, convert the content to ***json***, and store the output in a newline separated file.
-This file would be ideal for ingesting into another security analytics platform of your choosing.
+This file would be ideal for ingesting into another security analytics platform of your choosing for analysis.